Ristosano home food and services for dysphagia.

 After a phase of so-called infantile swallowing, the child gradually changes the type of swallowing following the appearance of the anterior deciduous teeth and changes in nutritional patterns (from a totally liquid diet to a diet that also includes solid foods).
 Between 18 and 28 months, the child's swallowing is said to be mixed.

-In the following months, as the child begins to eat solid foods, he or she will start to close the mouth after chewing, allowing the tongue to push the food against the palate and then towards the throat, before directing it towards the digestive system.
+In the following months, as the child begins to eat solid foods, he or she will start to close the mouth after chewing, allowing the tongue to push the food against the palate and into the throat, before directing it towards the digestive system.

 Types of atypical swallowing